Foreign Affairs Select Committee: Membership

-As of January 2023, the Committee's membership is as follows:
+Membership of the committee is as follows:

-Changes since 2019
+Changes since 2024

+2019-2024 Parliament

+The chair was elected on 29 January 2020, with the members of the committee being announced on 2 March 2020.

+In 2022 Tom Tugendhat stepped down as the chair of the Foreign Affairs Select Committee after assuming a ministerial role as Minister for Security.
+He was replaced by Alicia Kearns.

+Changes 2019-2024

 2017–2019 Parliament

 The chair was elected on 12 July 2017, with the members of the committee being announced on 11 September 2017.

 Changes 2017–2019

 2015–2017 Parliament

 The chair was elected on 18 June 2015, with members being announced on 8 July 2015.

 Changes 2015–2017

 2010–2015 Parliament

 The chair was elected on 10 June 2010, with members being announced on 12 July 2010.